-- Analyse how the experiences of one or more characters were used for a particular purpose.
+Analyse how the experiences of one or more characters were used for a particular purpose.

 In the beginning of ‘The Book Thief’ Death, the narrator, comes for Liesel’s brother.
 “There was an intense spurt of coughing.
 And soon after – nothing.”
 Liesel is on a train journey to join a new foster family when her brother becomes suddenly ill and dies.
 The purpose for this experience was so that Death could be introduced to Liesel’s story.
-Death was intrigued by how she seemed to notice him, ‘catch him out.’
+Death was intrigued by how she seemed to notice him; she seemed to ‘catch him out.’
 Markus Zusac uses Death’s interest in Liesel to stem the reader’s interest.
 If someone as mysterious as Death finds her interesting, then there must be something special to come?
 Liesel losing her brother leaves her distraught and with a feeling of loss.
 “The gravediggers…one of them couldn’t have been more than fourteen…a black book fell innocuously from his coat pocket.”
 Liesel steals the book to try and bring a sense of control back to her life.
 ‘The gravedigger’s Handbook,’ the stolen book, also becomes a gateway through which she learns to read.
-I find it fascinating how ‘The book Thief’ is written so that Death is always in the background; this is a metaphor for how Nazi Germany was in the 1940’s.
+It fascinating how ‘The book Thief’ is written so that Death is always in the background; this is a metaphor for how Nazi Germany was in the 1940’s.
 Death was a constant companion, as there were so many ways one could be endangered.
 For the war itself, the danger of bombings and bullets; for going against Nazi ideals, the threat of being ‘taken away.’

-Hans Hubermann, Liesel’s foster father was drafted into the first world war to fight for Germany.
+Hans Hubermann, Liesel’s foster father was drafted into the First World War to fight for Germany.
 The morning before his platoon was to leave to battle, Hans’ Sergeant asked them, “Who’s got neat handwriting?”
 Hans’ friend, Erik Vandenburg, recommended him, “He obviously thought today wasn’t the appropriate time for his friend to die.”
 Hans’ entire platoon was killed, while he wrote letters for his commander.
 The purpose for Hans being saved by Erik, a Jew, was for him to form views which went against the Nazi party.
 Hans being fond of Jews makes him a likable character in the text.
 It also sets up for Erik’s son to seek refuge in the Hubermann’s basement.
-Max Vandenburg imposes a giant risk on the Hubermann’s during the Nazi regime.
+Max Vandenburg puts a huge risk on the Hubermann’s during the Nazi regime.
 This risk becomes too great after Hans makes a big mistake, “Oh my God, Liesel, what have I done?”
-When Jews are being paraded through Molching Hans spots one struggling and rushes to help.
-Hans is wipped, along with the Jew, in front of the crowd of onlookers.
+When Jews are being paraded through Molching, Hans spots one struggling and rushes to help.
+Hans is whipped, along with the Jew, in front of the crowd of onlookers.
 The Hubermanns can’t look after Max any longer for fear of the police coming to inspect their house.
 This relates to the real world as German citizens who were found to be sheltering Jews during WWII were killed or imprisoned.
 This made it really hard for nice people to do the right thing in those times.
 The right thing often went against the policies of the Nazi’s which meant danger.